 To do so, please go to the Object Explorer and expand the Database folder.
 Please expand the table on which you want to create a Non Clustered Index, and Right-click on the Indexes folder will open the context menu.
 Please select New Index and then select the Non-Clustered Index.. option as shown below

 Once you choose the Non-Clustered Index.. option, a new window called New Index will be opened as we showed below.
 Please change the non clustered Index Name as per your requirements

 Click on the Add button, and select the column name on which you want to specify the Non Clustered Index.
 For now, we are selecting the Last Name column.

 Please change the sort order as per your requirement

 Now you can see the non clustered index

-Please expand the table on which you want to create a Non Clustered Index, and Right click on it will open the context menu.
-Please select Design option to open the table in Designer window.
-Next, Right click on the column will open the context menu.
-Please select the Set Indexes / Keys… option as we shown below.
+Please extend the table on which you require to create a Non Clustered Index, and Right-click on it will open the context menu.
+Please choose the Design option to open the table in the Designer window.

 Please click on the Add button to add a Non Clustered Index.
 Once you select the Add option, SSMS will create an Index for you.

 Next, click on the Browse button beside the Columns option to change the column.
 Next, we selected the Profession as the Column Name, and Descending is the Sort Order.